loopdash/loopdash/src/projects/accountable-tech.md

 ---
 layout: single-project.njk
+meta:
   title: Accountable Tech
+  description:
+project:
+  name: Accountable Tech
   description: "Accountable Tech came to us with a powerful mission: to hold Big Tech accountable and advocate for a safer digital future.
 Their existing website wasn't doing their vision justice.
 We crafted a bold, purpose-driven platform that amplifies their voice, strengthens campaigns, and empowers their team with tools for storytelling, SEO, and accessibility.
 The result is a website that embodies their mission and positions them as leaders in the fight for accountability in the tech industry."
-metaImage:
-project:
+  tagline: A bold new look for a more accountable future.
   class: accountable-tech
   hero:
     src: "./src/img/projects/cover-accountable-tech-1.jpg"